 Atop it all comes the crucial renovation of the interior.
 Ford’s quaint last-decade design theme has been replaced by something more modern and Mondeo-ish, along with a revised version of the Easy-Fold seating that was a big part of the model’s appeal.

 Available in Zetec, Titanium and Titanium Sport trim levels, the S-Max starts at £24,545.
 It’s around the same price as a Seat Alhambra, and still significantly cheaper than the new breed of affordable seven-seat SUVs typified by cars such as the Kia Sorento.
+For those looking for a little more exclusivity with their MPV then there is the luxury, lifestyle S-Max Vignale up for grabs too.

 Time to find out whether or not there’s still a place for Ford’s sportier option between the two.